-- Informing students and the Department Chair of any unavoidable class absences due to professional activities, illness, or other extenuating circumstances. - Detailing in the syllabus any planned absences for known professional activities.
+- Attending all assigned class meetings consistent with the course schedule. - Informing students and the Department Chair of any unavoidable class absences due to professional activities, illness, or other extenuating circumstances. - Detailing in the syllabus any planned absences for known professional activities.
 Planned absences should not exceed more than two class periods. - Being punctual to all class meetings and other meetings with students. - Attending all mandatory trainings and meetings required by the Department, College, and University. - Completing and submitting syllabi to the Sociology Department office during first week of semester. - Scheduling and attending regular office hours. - Professionally communicating with students on course matters in a timely manner. - Exhibiting professionalism in all interactions with students. - Returning graded assignments in a timely manner. - Demonstrating an overall professional, respectful, and positive demeanor as a representative of UNLV Sociology.